Jerome Hall: Scholarship

 Hall was a renowned scholar in comparative law, criminal law, and jurisprudence.
 He was among the first scholars to analyze legal problems through an interdisciplinary approach.
 He published his first book, Theft, Law and Society, in 1935; even then his interdisciplinary approach to legal analysis could be seen: "One great effect is and will be the fact that it stimulates one's thinking along all the allied fields….
 The author realizes that crime is behavior.
 If those who defend individualization of punishment and those who are sceptical [sic] of all individualization of punishment will read this chapter, I think that there will be much more sense displayed in the writing and the talking on this subject."
 In one of his best known works, General Principles of Criminal Law, Hall developed a single concept of mens rea, a common law principle today regarded as a critical element of proving culpability for a crime.
 Readings in Jurisprudence, first published in 1938, has seen multiple editions and was popular both in the United States and in England.
 His writings on criminal law theory became well known among scholars.
 "Professor Hall has added another book to his already long list of distinguished publications.
 [Studies in Jurisprudence and Criminal Theory] is not a self-contained segment of work, but, rather, a cross section of works, and not just of any scholar, but of an unusually original thinker.
 Moreover, the subjects joined in this book have rarely, if ever, been combined in this country.
 The result of this joinder is a new area of inquiry, criminal theory."
-Late in his career, Hall's research interests shifted to a focus on law and religion, and he became involved with the Harvard Divinity School and Berkeley's Pacific School of Religion, speaking and writing on the topic; through this new interest, he was asked to be a founding member of the Association of American Law Schools' Section on Law and Religion, and was the first director of the Council on Religion and Law, a non-profit organization that came out of a series of discussions and conferences at Harvard in the 1970s.
+Late in his career, Hall's research interests shifted to a focus on law and religion, and he became involved with the Harvard Divinity School and The Pacific School of Religion, speaking and writing on the topic; through this new interest, he was asked to be a founding member of the Association of American Law Schools' Section on Law and Religion, and was the first director of the Council on Religion and Law, a non-profit organization that came out of a series of discussions and conferences at Harvard in the 1970s.
 A full bibliography of his written works can be found on the Jerome Hall Law Library website.